Welcome to my mathematics homepage! I have been

 at the University of Portland.
 This semester, I am teaching a

-course in Category Theory at the African Institute for
+3-week intensive graduate-level course in Category Theory at the